Guess & Sketch: Language Model Guided Transpilation: Neurosymbolic Transpilation:

 \subsection{\textsc{Sketch}: Reason Over Aligned Candidates}

-The \textsc{Sketch} phase produces a full synthesized transpilation using information from the \textsc{Guess} phase with symbolic program solver methods.
-Note that we cannot run a symbolic solver over the entire program, so we focus on solving for errors in individual subsequences $\mathcal{B}_y$.
+The \textsc{Sketch} phase produces a full synthesized transpilation using symbolic program solver methods and information from the \textsc{Guess} phase.
+Note that determining full program equivalence is an undecidable problem, so we focus on solving for errors in individual subsequences $\mathcal{B}_y$.

 \paragraph{Create the sketch.} We create a sketch $s$ for each subsequence $b \in \mathcal{B}_y$ that has an possible error from the first stage.
-The sketch is created from $y_b$ by replacing each position in $j \in b$ that also satisfies $E_j\neq 0$ with a hole $\hole$.
+The sketch is created from $y_b$ by replacing each position in $j \in b$ that also satisfies $E_j\neq 0$ with a hole $\hole$, i.e. potentially erroneous tokensn .
 The correctness specification is set by the program represented by the aligned input subsequence $x_{b_x}$ where $A_{b} = b_x$.
 Correctness specifications must be based on complete semantics, so for input subsequences with out-of-scope references, we extract the definition of the referenced entity from the full program.
 The retrieved entity definition is used to complete the semantics of the correctness specification.

 A semantics-aware translator lifts the sketch and correctness specifications into their sketch solver programmatic representations $P_s$ and $P_{x_{b_x}}$, respectively.
 Details about this translation process for our assembly language experiments are shared in Appendix~\ref{appendix:assembly}.